 - Click the Physical ID link for the IAM role.

 - Locate the Role ARN value at the top of the screen and click the Copy icon.

-- Return to the Credentials page in CloudCheckr and perform the following actions:
+- Return to the Credentials page for your selected account in CloudCheckr and perform the following actions:

 - Paste the Role ARN value in the AWS Role ARN field.